SoftUni-Internal/interactive-content/EN/06-Unit-Testing/04-Dependencies.md

 Include **Mockito** in the project dependencies, then:
 - Mock fakes from the previous problem
-- Implement **Hero Inventory**, holding unequipped weapons
+- Implement a **Hero Inventory**, holding unequipped weapons
-  - method - `Iterable<Weapon> getInventory()`
+  - a method - `Iterable<Weapon> getInventory()`
-- Implement Target giving a random weapon upon death
+- Implement a Target propping a random weapon upon death
-  - field - `private List<Weapon> possibleLoot`
+  - a field - `private List<Weapon> possibleLoot`
-- Test Hero killing a target getting loot in his inventory
+- Test the Hero killing a target and getting loot in his inventory

 ## Hints
 Locate `pom.xml`: